-➤ If a substantial change is made in the method by which the CPI is determined, the CPI shall be adjusted to the figure that would have resulted had no change occurred in the manner of determining the CPI.
+If a substantial change is made in the method by which the CPI is determined, the CPI shall be adjusted to the figure that would have resulted had no change occurred in the manner of determining the CPI.
 In the event that the CPI (or a successor or substitute index) is not available, a reliable governmental or other nonpartisan publication evaluating the information previously used in determining the CPI shall be used instead of the CPI.

 Data for the 12-month period prior to the first day of the fiscal year following promulgation of this Policy (January 1, 2017) shall be utilized as the base year (which shall be equal to 100).
-All rents shall be adjusted using the percentage change in the AEI, which shall be calculated using the following formula: AEI (at the time of adjustment) minus AEI (at the time of the last adjustment).
+All rents shall be adjusted using the percentage change in the AEI, which shall be calculated using the following formula: AEI (at the time of adjustment) minus AEI (at the time of the last adjustment) divided by AEI (at the time of the last adjustment).